 Piano Exams mark the student's progress through to competent musicianship.
 The higher grades, obviously demand greater ability than the lower grades but there is a corresponding suitability gap between a piano that is just good enough for the elementary grades and one that is built to handle for the more advanced grades.

-The world of pianos is thick with variations of good and bad: good tone, bad action; good action, bad tone; light touch; heavy touch; responsive; unresponsive; bright tone; mellow tone; brand new; worn out; playable; unplayable!
+The world of pianos is thick with variations on a theme of good and bad: good tone, bad action; good action, bad tone; light touch; heavy touch; responsive; unresponsive; bright tone; mellow tone; brand new; worn out; playable; unplayable!
 The list is endless.
-No sane person would ever try literally to document every aspect of every piano ever made.
+No sane person would ever try to document every aspect of every piano ever made.
 However, in a subtle and informal way, the pianos we encounter help us to make judgements and form preferences that reflect our tastes and style of playing.

 Choosing a suitable piano will always come down to the best value-for-money piano on offer.
 Get as much advice as you can find.
 Talk to your tuner.
 Pin-point as clearly as you can what you are looking for in a piano, e.g. tone, responsiveness of action, casework etc. Happy hunting!